cockroachdb/docs/src/current/v24.3/create-logical-replication-stream.md

 Option | Description
 -------+------------
 `cursor` | Emits any changes after the specified timestamp.
 LDR will not perform an initial backfill with the `cursor` option, it will stream any changes after the specified timestamp.
-The LDR job will encounter an error if you specify a `cursor` timestamp that is before the configured [garbage collection]({% link {{ page.version.version }}/architecture/storage-layer.md %}#garbage-collection) window for that table.
-Use `cursor` to [Bootstrap LDR from a backup](#bootstrap-ldr-from-a-backup) to avoid the initial backfill of data onto the destination cluster from source cluster. **Warning:** Apply the `cursor` option carefully to LDR streams.
+The LDR job will encounter an error if you specify a `cursor` timestamp that is before the configured [garbage collection]({% link {{ page.version.version }}/architecture/storage-layer.md %}#garbage-collection) window for that table. **Warning:** Apply the `cursor` option carefully to LDR streams.
 Using a timestamp in error could cause data loss.
 `discard` | Ignore [TTL deletes]({% link {{ page.version.version }}/row-level-ttl.md %}) in an LDR stream.
 Use `discard = ttl-deletes`. **Note**: To ignore row-level TTL deletes in an LDR stream, it is necessary to set the [`ttl_disable_changefeed_replication`]({% link {{ page.version.version }}/row-level-ttl.md %}#ttl-storage-parameters) storage parameter on the source table.
 Refer to the [Ignore row-level TTL deletes](#ignore-row-level-ttl-deletes) example.
 `label` | Tracks LDR metrics at the job level.
 Add a user-specified string with `label`.
 Refer to [Metrics labels]({% link {{ page.version.version }}/logical-data-replication-monitoring.md %}#metrics-labels).
 `mode` | Determines how LDR replicates the data to the destination cluster.
 Possible values: `immediate`, `validated`.
 For more details refer to [LDR modes](#ldr-modes).